-In his risk-taking heyday, nothing seemed to intimidate the notorious motorcycle daredevil Evel Knievel — not even the 500-foot-deep, quarter-mile-wide Snake River Canyon, which he famously attempted to jump on a steam-powered skycycle in September 1974.
+In his risk-taking heyday, nothing seemed to intimidate the notorious motorcycle daredevil Evel Knievel.
+Not even the 500-foot-deep, quarter-mile-wide Snake River Canyon, which he famously attempted to jump on a steam-powered skycycle in September 1974.

-The earthen ramp where Knievel launched from is still visible on the Snake River Canyon rim about two miles east of the Twin Falls Visitor Center.
+The earthen ramp where Knievel launched from is still visible on the Snake River Canyon rim.
+It is about two miles east of the Twin Falls Visitor Center.
 The site itself is on private property.
 Visitors may view the ramp from the Visitor Center or come within 100 yards of the site at the top of the Centennial Trail, which originates at Shoshone Falls.
 The trail is paved, but does include some steep inclines.
 The 1.8-mile trek is worth it to give you the perspective Knievel found himself in on September 8, 1974.